instill-ai/pipeline-backend/pkg/component/CONTRIBUTING.md

 - `CreateExecution(ComponentExecution)
   (IExecution, error)` will return an implementation of the `IExecution` interface.
-A base execution implementation is passed in order to define only the behaviour of the `Execute` method.
+A base execution implementation is passed in order to define only the behavior of the `Execute` method.
 - `Execute(context.Context []*structpb.Struct) ([]*structpb.Struct, error)` is
   the most important function in the component.
 All the data manipulation will take place here.